The ISIS Caliphate: A Strategic asset?

-I have yet to see any reference in the mainstream media to Monday’s publication by the conservative foundation Judicial Watch of previously classified US intelligence documents obtained as the result of a freedom of information lawsuit This inattention is alarming, because one of these documents provides some disturbing background behind the nightmarish Caliphate that is now being carved in blood across Syria and Iraq.
+I have yet to see any reference in the mainstream media to Monday’s publication by the conservative foundation Judicial Watch of previously classified US intelligence documents obtained as the result of a freedom of information lawsuit This inattention is alarming, because one of these documents provides some disturbing background behind the nightmarish caliphate that is now being carved out across Syria and Iraq.

-Take these observations contained in an information report on Syria by the Defense Intelligence Agency (DIA) dated August 12 2012 on the “general situation” in Syria in the summer of 2012:
+Consider these observations contained in an information report on Syria by the Defense Intelligence Agency (DIA) dated August 12 2012 on the “general situation” in Syria in the summer of 2012:

-- ‘Internally, events are taking a clear sectarian direction
+- Internally, events are taking a clear sectarian direction

 - The Salafist, The Muslim Brotherhood, and AQI [Al Qaeda in Iraq] are the major forces driving the insurgency in Syria.